yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/SGX/Overview.rst

    # /usr/bin/SGX/demos/DRM/OGLES2ExampleUI
    # /usr/bin/SGX/demos/DRM/OGLES2Navigation

-After you see the output on the display interface, hit *q* to terminate the application.
+After you see the output on the display interface, press *q* to exit the application.

-Some of the demos under null windowing system require the user to pass in the drm connector id.
-For information on how to get connector id please refer to the :doc:`../Common/Display` section.
+Some of the demos under null windowing system require the user to pass in the DRM connector id.
+For information about how to get connector id, see the :ref:`finding_the_connector_id` section.